-While many chocolate cake recipes use oil for moisture, this cake uses butter.
+While many chocolate cake recipes use oil for moisture, like my Chocolate Swiss Roll, this cake uses butter.
 Butter adds oodles of flavour and helps to create a truly tender crumb.
 And don’t worry, I made sure this buttery chocolate cake did not compromise on texture.

 Using the creaming method to beat the butter and sugar until creamy and fluffy, ensures this cake has an oh-so-tender crumb.
 We also add sour cream to make sure this cake stays soft and moist for days.

 After all, you know we have a strict ‘no dry cake’ policy around here.
 Honestly, this Small Chocolate Cake is so good, you can even eat it straight without any frosting!

 - Start with softened butter: Using room temperature butter will make it quick and easy to beat together the butter and sugar, helping to create a soft and tender cake.